Salmon Pasta

 Instructions

-- 5While the salmon bakes, bring a large pot of salted water to a boil.
-Cook the pasta to al dente, according to package instructions.
-Reserve 1/2 cup of the pasta cooking water, then drain.
+- 1Bring a large pot of salted water to a boil over high heat.
+Add the penne and cook to al dente according to package instructions (8–12 minutes).
+Reserve 1/2 cup of pasta cooking water, then drain and set aside.

 Nutrition — Per Serving